zumasys/docs/site/jbase/release-notes/5.8/5.8.2/README.md

 - [PN1242](./pn1242/README.md) - jQL: F-correlative with Repeat operator causes segmentation error in ROS emulation
 - [PN1251](./pn1251/README.md) - jQL: Scanning a file can cause a segmentation error

+## Note

->Note: New dictionary items `MOD.DATE` and `MOD.TIME` have been added.
-Use [UpdateMD](../../../../jbase/accounts/the-md-and-voc-file/README.md) to update your local MD/VOC files.
+>New dictionary items `MOD.DATE` and `MOD.TIME` have been added to display the date/time a record was modified.
+>Use [UpdateMD](../../../../jbase/accounts/the-md-and-voc-file/README.md) to update your local MD/VOC files.

 [Back to 5.8.x Release Notes](./../README.md)